Welsh-language literature: Short stories

-Short prose stories had appeared in Welsh periodicals as far back as the eighteenth century and by the end of the nineteenth they were extremely common, though it has been argued that only very few before the twentieth century can be considered examples of the literary short story, with the vast majority being examples more of folk literature or tall tales.
+Short prose stories had appeared in Welsh periodicals as far back as the 18th century and by the end of the 19th they were extremely common, though it has been argued that only very few before the 20th century can be considered examples of the literary short story, with the vast majority being examples more of folk literature or tall tales.
 An early example are the stories of Glasynys (1828–1870) which appeared in the compendium Cymru Fu ("Wales that Was") edited by Isaac Foulkes (1836–1904).
 Glasynys's stories draw on extensively on Welsh folklore though they draw as much on his own invention.
 Novelist Daniel Owen (see above) was also the author of Straeon y Pentan ("Fireside Tales") which was the first dedicated collection of Welsh short stories to be published in book form.
 The stories in the collection, which Owen claimed to be "true every word," appear to be at least partly based on material Owen collected from local oral tradition.